How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Key features of Windows XP include Internet Explorer 6, Windows Media Player, downgrade/rollback device drivers, remote assistant, advanced firewall, system restore, wireless connectivity, application compatibility mode, and CD Burner.

-Although Microsoft ended support for the XP system on April 8, 2014, there are still many people using this system today.
+Although Microsoft ended support for the XP system on April 8, 2014, many people still use this system today.
 This can create a severe vulnerability to both the local and Internet networks.
 Hence, we advise against installing Windows XP on your host computer instead of Windows 10 or 11.

 However, users who want to use and experience Windows XP or play old games can install it on virtual machines.
 Thus, they can choose a safer way to use XP on an up-to-date operating system.

 Before creating a virtual machine on your host, your processor must support the virtualization feature.
 Without this support, setting up a virtual computer on your host would not be possible.
-To inspect the virtualization feature of your CPU, you can refer to this article.
+You can refer to this article to inspect the virtualization feature of your CPU.

 How to Create a New Virtual Machine for Windows XP